The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 A wireframe is a simple, visual blueprint of a website that outlines its structure, layout, and key elements without focusing on design details like colors or images.
 It serves as a guide to map out where things like menus, buttons, text, and images will go, helping to plan the user experience and functionality.
 Wireframes are essential for aligning business owners and designers early in a project, ensuring everyone agrees on the framework before moving into detailed design and development.

-After gathering all inspirations and understanding the general structure of the website, our designer will create a wireframe.
+After gathering all of your inspiration and understanding the general structure of the website, our designer will create wireframes for all your major pages.
 This will be added to the same whiteboard where we’ve collaborated so far, bringing everything together in one place.
 The wireframe serves as a visual blueprint, allowing us to clearly see how the website will function and flow.
 We encourage your feedback during this stage—it’s the perfect opportunity to collaborate, brainstorm, and even spark new ideas.
 Once we present the wireframe and refine it based on our discussion, we’ll send you the updated version and await any additional input you may have.

 Once the wireframes are finalized, our team will begin building the actual website—exciting, right?
 This step typically takes 1-2 weeks, though larger websites or those requiring custom coding may take a bit longer.
 Don’t worry—our designer will keep you informed and let you know exactly when the presentation is scheduled.
 During the development phase, you can sit back, relax, and let us handle the heavy lifting.